-To study the effect of nutrition or control nutrition in research, many investigators use the services and resources of the Center for Translational Science Activities (CTSA) Nutrition Research Unit.
+To study the effect of nutrition or control nutrition in research, many investigators use the services and resources of the Center for Clinical and Translational Science (CCaTS) Nutrition Research Unit.
 The unit offers expertise and resources to study various diets and specific nutrients in a unique, controlled environment.

-The dietitians provide the following nutritional-related services to aid researchers:
+The dietitians provide these nutrition-related services to aid researchers:

-- Development of nutrient specific databases for specialized study needs if not already available (e.g. oxalate, phytochemicals, fatty acids, glycemic index).
+- Development of nutrient-specific databases for specialized study needs if not already available (such as oxalate, phytochemicals, fatty acids and glycemic index)

-- Nutrient-controlled, precisely-weighed diets that are prepared to assure nutritional consistency and accuracy.
+- Nutrient-controlled, precisely weighed diets that are prepared to ensure nutritional consistency and accuracy.